File

 You can select a local file to upload using the

-interface (in mobile, wearable, and TV applications), which creates and returns aFile
+FileListinterface (in TV applications), which creates and returns aFileobject (in TV applications).The

 Reading local file content